alinex/node-validator/README.md

 - `find` - (array) list of directories in which to search for the file
 - `filetype` - (string) check against inode type: f, file, d, dir, directory, l, link

+### RegExp

+Check that the given text is a regular expression.

 Complete Example
 -------------------------------------------------